Nitric Oxide in the Body: Functions, Effects, and Dangers

 Nitric oxide is made by macrophages, which are a type of white blood cell in our immune system.
 The NO kills bacteria and inhibits the replication of viruses.

 Nitric oxide is a controversial chemical with respect to cancer.
 Some evidence suggests that it helps the immune system fight cancer, while other evidence suggests that it can actually cause cancer.
+More studies are needed to clarify the situation.

 Aging and Longevity